sameersbn/docker-gitlab/CI_MIGRATION.md

 If you are using a reverse proxy, update the configuration such that `ci.example.com` interfaces with the GitLab server.

+>**Note**: The above changes results in connections from your runners redirect multiple times before ending up at the right location.
+If you want to avoid this redirection you can update the url in your runners configuration file to point to `http://git.example.com/ci` when using plain http, or `https://git.example.com/ci` if you are using SSL.
+>
+> If you change the url on the runners you can also do away with the `ci.example.com` domain name altogether.

 ## Step 7 - Done!

 You can now start the GitLab server normally.
 Make sure that `GITLAB_CI_HOST` and `GITLAB_SECRETS_DB_KEY_BASE` are defined in your containers environment.